wjhrdy/bitters/README.md

 Bitters
 =======

-Bitters is a simple-as-possible single page Node.js website.
+Bitters is a simple-as-possible realtime Node.js website built using Express, Jade, Stylus, and Skeleton.

 ### Installation